amresh1kumar/social-media-web-application-FE/README.md

 Access the application: Open http://localhost:3000 in a web browser.

-if you get problem from backend size then just comment the code in app.js that is
+if you get problem from backend side then just comment the code in app.js that is
           <Route
             path="/feed"
             element={